Gnosis-Builders/Resources/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-DAppNode/README.md

 ### 6. Connect to your DAppNode through VPN
 Following [the Wireguard installation guide](https://docs.dappnode.io/user-guide/ui/access/vpn/#linux) to install Wireguard on your computer, you need to create wg0 configure file ```sudo nano /etc/wireguard/wg0.conf``` and copy the configure information as above into your configuration file.
 Finally, you need to use this command to start Wireguard: ```sudo wg-quick up wg0```.
-The terminal will be shown as below
+The terminal will be shown as follows

 ![image](https://user-images.githubusercontent.com/23649434/201591812-97c4bcb7-5760-485f-a7a3-62d5e8418d46.png)

-Then you can visit the http://my.dappnode on your browser as below
+Then you can visit the http://my.dappnode on your browser as follows

 ![image](https://user-images.githubusercontent.com/23649434/201589528-7b7edab0-f7f7-48fa-a656-f55b416cd505.png)